Sejuce Digital Logo

 Google Merchant and organic alignment

-Keep product data, page copy and search intent consistent across organic search and shopping visibility.
+Keep product data, page copy and search intent consistent across organic search and shopping rankings.

 collection pages with intent